vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-10-ownership.md

 unowned Object o = get_unowned_ref ();
 ```

-The reason for this seemingly over complicated example because of the
+The reason for this seemingly overcomplicated example is because of the
 concept of ownership.

--   If the Object "o" was not stored in the class, then when the
+-   If the Object "o" was not stored in the class, then, when the
     method "get_unowned_ref" returned, "o" would become unowned
-    (i.e. there would be no references to it).
+    (i.e., there would be no references to it).
 If this were the case,
     the object would be deleted and the method would never return a
     valid reference.
 -   If the return value was not defined as unowned, the ownership would